x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 The script displays the ID, type, description, and status of each mitigation.
 The list includes any applied, blocked, or failed mitigations.

-To view the details of a specific server, provide server name in the Identity field such as “.\Get-Mitigations.ps1 -Identity <Server>”.
+To view the details of a specific server, provide server name in the Identity field such as <span><span>“.\Get-Mitigations.ps1 -Identity <<span><span>Server<span><span>>”.
 To view the status of all the servers in your organization, simply omit the Identity parameter.

 **Example:** Export the list of applied mitigations and their descriptions to a CSV file by using the ExportCSV parameter: